 Linksys Atlas Pro 6 dual-band mesh Wi-Fi setup

 You really cannot get a simpler physical setup.
 I plugged in the power, the modem network cable, and that was it.
 For the additional node it was just the power plug.
-At first, I was concerned about the number of ethernet LAN ports.
-I prefer to have at least 4 available.
-But when I realized each node has 3 LAN ports, my concerns vanished.
+At first, I was concerned about the number of Ethernet LAN ports.
+I prefer to have at least four available.
+But when I realized each node has three LAN ports, my concerns vanished.

 Set up with the Linksys app